project-march/ProjectMarch/doc/using_the_march_exoskeleton/connecting_to_the_exoskeleton.rst

 Preparation before connecting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This tutorial is written to establish a connection between your computer and the exoskeleton on the **same wifi**.
 So, make sure you are on the same wifi.
 A public network such as eduroam will probably not work.
+Normally the |march|
-Normally the |M4| exoskeleton automatically connects with the hotspot: **MARCH**.
+automatically connects with the hotspot: **MARCH**.

 Running commands on the exoskeleton computer (SSH)
 --------------------------------------------------
 **Secure Shell (SSH)** is a network protocol which allows to run commands on the exoskeleton.
 Connect with the exoskeleton by typing :code:`ssh march@march` in a terminal.
-Now all commands in this terminal are executed on the |M4| exoskeleton computer.
+Now all commands in this terminal are executed on the |march| computer.

 ROS Master URI
 --------------